FarsetLabs/farsetlabs.github.io/community/code_of_conduct.md

 Questions and comments should be directed towards the Board of Directors, or via email to admin@farsetlabs.org.uk.
 Postal correspondence should be sent to:

-Farset Labs, 1 Weavers Court Business Park, Linfield Road, Belfast, BT12 5GH.
+Farset Labs, Unit 2A-2B Weavers Court Business Park, Linfield Road, Belfast, BT12 5GH.

 #### 3.2.2 Other Formats